-The Islamic State of Iraq and the Levant (ISIL) is no longer the deadliest terrorist group in the world.
-In 2018, ISIL was responsible for 1,328 deaths — a 69 per cent drop from the previous year and an 85 per cent drop from its peak in 2016.
+The Islamic State of Iraq and the Levant (ISIL) is no longer the deadliest terrorist organization in the world.
+In 2018, ISIL was responsible for 1,328 deaths — a 69% drop from the previous year and an 85% drop from its peak in 2016.

 Emerging in 2014, ISIL was formed when Emir Abu Bakr al-Baghdadi declared an Islamic Caliphate in parts of Iraq and Syria, following significant territorial gains in northern Iraq.
 Since then, ISIL has been responsible for 27,947 terrorist deaths.
-Of these, 80 per cent were in Iraq and 17 per cent in Syria.
+Of these, 80% were in Iraq and 17% in Syria.

 ISIL’s defeat in Iraq and Syria has left governments worldwide grappling with radicalised nationals who left their countries to join the group.
 Thousands of foreign fighters are currently detained in a war zone by Syrian Democratic Forces, with most governments unwilling to repatriate them.
-Of the 41,490 total recorded foreign fighters, only 18 per cent have returned to their countries of origin.
+Of the 41,490 total recorded foreign fighters, only 18% have returned to their countries of origin.

 In the Philippines, ISIL has a strong presence both on its own and through its affiliates, with Bangsamoro Islamic Freedom Fighters, Abu Sayyaf and the Maute group all pledging allegiance to ISIL since 2014.
 ISIL was the third deadliest group in the Philippines, causing 18 deaths from three attacks in 2018, and claimed responsibility for the only suicide bombing of 2018.
 This was the first recorded suicide bombing by ISIL in the Philippines, highlighting the spread of ISIL’s tactics in the region.